lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 Some checks are performed on the values:

-* target value must be present for MO different from ignore.
+* target value MUST be present for MO different from ignore.
 * when MSB MO is specified, the matching-operator-value must be present